jimhigson/oboe.js-dissertation/main/main.md

-![**Revised aggregation sequence for a client capable of progressively interpreting the resources.** Because arrows in UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent the fragments of an incremental response.
+![**Revised aggregation sequence for a client capable of progressively interpreting the resources.** Because arrows in UML sequence diagrams draw returned values as a one-off happening rather than a continuous process, the lighter arrow notation is added to represent fragments of an incremental response.
 Each request for an individual publication is made as soon as its URL can be extracted from the publications list and once all required data has been read from the